• Home

 27. Visit the SS City of Adelaide shipwreck at low tide

 Did you know there’s a shipwreck off the coast of Magnetic Island?
 SS City of Adelaide began its life in Scotland in the 19th century before becoming an Australian passenger and cargo ship.
-Unfortunately, it sunk off the coast of Cockle Bay in 1916.
+Unfortunately, it sank off the coast of Cockle Bay in 1916.

 Today, it’s an artificial island that’s home to an array of plant and marine life, including mangroves.
-It’s 300 metres offshore, but you can walk out to it in low tide.
+It’s 300 metres offshore, but you can walk out to it at low tide.
 Just know it’s a very muddy adventure!

 Golden sand and turquoise waters of Florence Bay, Magnetic Island